ScryEngineering/CPS_gatsby/content/tutorial-pages/2018-05-07/SQLite-foreign-keys.md

 sqlite> PRAGMA foreign_keys = ON;
 ```

-To do this using SQLALchemy we have to use the following hook:
+To do this using SQLALchemy we can use the following hook:

 ```python
 from sqlalchemy import event